amandabee/fundamentals-of-numeracy/lecture/numeracy.md

 NOTES:
 As it turns out, the murder rates in Denver and NYC are pretty close, but you're just a bit more likely to be murdered in Denver.
-As it turns out, the murder rates in NYC and Denver are pretty close.
-Someone is just a little bit more likely to be murdered in Denver.

 --v--
 ## Rates